-After the above operation , the object selection window, has three components object: a 7 SEG – MPX 6 – CA – BLUE, AT89C51, RES , if click AT89C51, in the preview window, you can see the phisycal devices; similarly when you click RES or SEG – MPX 6 – CA – BLUE, in the preview window, you see the RES and 7 SEG – MPX 6 – CA – BLUE device, as shown in the image
+After performing the previous operations, the object selection window now contains three component objects: a ‘7 SEG – MPX 6 – CA – BLUE,’ ‘AT89C51,’ and ‘RES.’
+If you click on ‘AT89C51,’ in the preview window, you can view the physical device.
+Similarly, when you click on ‘RES’ or ‘7 SEG – MPX 6 – CA – BLUE,’ in the preview window, you will see the RES and 7 SEG – MPX 6 – CA – BLUE devices, as shown in this image:

-At this point, we can note that in the drawing toolbar the Component Mode button is selected.
-Place the components as in the schematic below
+At this point, you’ll notice that the Component Mode button in the drawing toolbar is selected.
+Place the components as shown in the schematic below

-Now, let’s place the bus to the graphics editor window.
-Click the Drawing button on the toolbar of the bus , so that it’s selected.
-The mouse over the graphics editor window, click the left mouse button to determine the starting position of the bus ; moving the mouse.
-A Thin pink line appears on the screen , find the end of the bus location, click the left mouse Key, and then click the right mouse button to indicate that confirm and finish drawing the bus.
-Thereafter , the pink thin line is replaced by the thick blue lines, as shown.
+Now, let’s add the bus to the graphics editor window.
+Click the Drawing button on the toolbar for the bus to select it.
+Hover the mouse over the graphics editor window, click the left mouse button to set the starting position of the bus, then move the mouse.
+You will see a thin pink line on the screen.
+Position the end of the bus where you want it, click the left mouse button again, and then click the right mouse button to confirm and complete the drawing of the bus.
+Afterward, the thin pink line will be replaced by thick blue lines, as shown

 Wiring Up Components on the Schematic.

-Proteus can automatically detect when you want to draw the line.
-Below, we will operate so that the right end of the resistor R1 is connected to the display A-side LED.
-When the mouse pointer is near the right end of the connection point R1 it will appear a “×” number, indicating that it found the connection point of R1.
-Proteus has a line automatic path functions (referred to as WAR), After the selection of the two connection points, WAR will choose an appropriate path connections.
+Proteus can automatically detect when you want to draw a connection line.
+Below, we will connect the right end of resistor R1 to the A-side LED of the display.
+When the mouse pointer is near the right end of R1’s connection point, a ‘×’ symbol will appear, indicating that it has found the connection point of R1.
+Proteus features an automatic path function for lines (referred to as WAR).
+After selecting the two connection points, WAR will choose an appropriate path for the connection.
 We have already learned how to enable this feature in a previous lesson.
-Similarly, we can complete the other connections.
-At any time during this process, you can press the ESC Key or click the right mouse button to stop drawing lines.
+You can similarly complete other connections.
+At any point during this process, you can press the ESC key or right-click to stop drawing lines

-Click the Drawing toolbar Wire Labels button , so that it’ s selected.
-Place the mouse pointer over the wires to label, a “×” number will appear on the mouse pointer, as shown:
+Click on the Drawing toolbar’s Wire Labels button to select it.
+Position the mouse pointer over the wires you want to label, and you will see a ‘×’ symbol on the mouse pointer, as shown:

-click the left mouse button to bring up the Edit Wire Label window, as shown.
-In the field “string” field, enter the label name ( such “a”), click the “OK” button.
-Similarly , labels can mark other leads as shown.
-Note that , in the labeling process of conductor pins, each of the conductors must be marked with the same label name.
+Click the left mouse button to open the Edit Wire Label window, as depicted.
+In the ‘String’ field, enter the label name (e.g., ‘a’), and then click the ‘OK’ button.
+Likewise, you can label other leads as shown.
+Please note that during the labeling process of conductor pins, each of the conductors must be marked with the same label name.